metal3d/bashsimplecurses/docs/BasicTutorial.md

 ~/tutorial/bashcurses/tutorial.sh
 ```

-And a window appear !
+And a window appeaars !
 To close your script, you only have to kill or press CTRL+C

 ![http://www.metal3d.org/captures/bashsimplecurses/tuto1.png](http://www.metal3d.org/captures/bashsimplecurses/tuto1.png)

 ## Title Colors ##

-You can specify colors for titles, change line on tutorial like this:
+You can specify colors for titles.
+For example, change line on tutorial like this:

 ```
 ...
    window "Title of my window" "red"